Apogeum12/cronAPI/README.md

 # Cron API Cluster

 TODO: This is a Cluster API application for run services.
 We use it to run list of programs in cluster on independend threads.
-In the following steps, I will assume that the repository is already cloned and that we are in the project folder `cron_api`.

-## Installation of Rust

-### MacOS

-1. Open Terminal.
-2. Install _rustup_, a tool for installing Rust, by typing: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.
-3. Close and reopen the terminal.
-4. Type `rustc --version`.
-You should see the version of the Rust compiler.

-### Linux

-1. Open Terminal.
-2. Install _rustup_, a tool for installing Rust, by typing: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.
-3. Close and reopen the terminal.
-4. Type `rustc --version`.
-You should see the version of the Rust compiler.

 ## Dependencies